 The Ms. Foundation for Women’s grantmaking programs include Economic Justice, Policy and Advocacy, Safety, and Women’s Health.
 The foundation awards grants to a broad range of women’s issues across all of its programs, such as ending gender-based violence, protecting women’s access to healthcare, and women’s sexual and reproductive health rights.

-The Ms. Foundation largely awards its LGBT-related grants out of its Safety program, which concentrates its grantmaking on “[a]ddressing the multiple breaches in safe living conditions for cisgender and transgender black women and girls.”
+The Ms. Foundation largely awards its LGBTQ-related grants through its Safety program, which concentrates its grantmaking on “[a]ddressing the multiple breaches in safe living conditions for cisgender and transgender black women and girls.”
 According to the foundation.
 “Black women and girls will require changing the policies and practices that lead to the criminalizing of this particularly vulnerable population.”

 Grant amounts typically range from $10,000 to $50,000.
 Examples of past LGBTQ grantees include Trans Sistas of Color and Every Black Girl.
 To learn more about Ms. Foundation grantees, examine its current grantees list.